root-project/web/manual/graphics/index.md

 ### Ellipses

-- Use the [TEllipse](https://root.cern/doc/master/classTEllipse.html) constructor to create an ellipse.
+- Use the {% include ref class="TEllipse" %} constructor to create an ellipse.

 You can truncate and rotate an ellipse.
 An ellipse is defined by its center (`x1`,`y1`) and two radii `r1` and `r2`.
 A minimum and maximum angle may be specified (`phimin`, `phimax`).
 The ellipse may be rotated with an angle `theta` (all in degrees).